floriandu78/be-maps-search-2/README.md

 BUG FOUND
 =============

+- Some streetNumber are undefined, the types should be `streetNumber?: string` and the test should allow an undefined value.
 - The place API returns the same address (in Eden, NSW) whatever placeId is passed to the endpoint.
 My wife is actually from Eden, is it a coincidence or a sign of god?
 Who knows :p